 Firstly, the case files in October 2017, addressing misclassification of franchisees, and asserted that the pervasive controls 7-Eleven Inc. Which exercises over almost every single aspect of day-to-day operations of franchised locations, deems the franchisees employees, not independent contractors, in the eyes of the law, as well as other legal factors.

-As soon as U.S. District Judge John F. Walter of Central District of California issued a judgement on the pleadings dismissing all the franchisee plaintiffs’ claims, the franchisees appealed to the Ninth Circuit Court of Appeals.
+As soon as U.S. District Judge John F. Walter of Central District of California issued a judgment on the pleadings dismissing all the franchisee plaintiffs’ claims, the franchisees appealed to the Ninth Circuit Court of Appeals.

 The second case, seeking an injunction against 7-Eleven Inc., was filed in June 2018.
 It stopped the franchisor from forcing franchisees to sign releases of claims as a condition of renewing their franchise agreements.
 So, the central allegation of this injunction case was that such releases of claims are invalid under California law.